thanhhoan-v2/piz/docs/migration-fix.md

 ## The Solution

-We've implemented a two-part solution:
+We've implemented a comprehensive solution:

 1. **Fix Migration Script**: A JavaScript script (`scripts/fix-migrations.js`) that:
+   - Detects the database schema structure to work with different Prisma versions
    - Marks the failed migration as completed in the `_prisma_migrations` table
+   - Manually creates the required database structures if they don't exist
-   - Registers our new fix migration
+   - Registers our fix migration

-2. **Recovery Migration**: A new migration (`20250502_fix_team_join_request`) that:
+2. **SQL Backup Script**: A direct SQL script (`scripts/fix-migrations.sql`) that:
-   - Safely checks if the enum value already exists before adding it
-   - Checks if the table exists before creating it
-   - Uses SQL's `IF NOT EXISTS` clauses to prevent errors
+   - Can be run directly against the database if the Node.js script fails
+   - Performs the same operations as the JavaScript script

+3. **Modified Build Process**: We've updated the Vercel build process to:
+   - Run the fix script during build
+   - Skip the Prisma migration deploy step to avoid migration errors

 ## How to Apply the Fix